Best phones 2024 tested — December top picks

 Reasons to avoid

-Like the Pixel 7a it replaces, Google's Pixel 8a is the best phone to get when you refuse to spend more than $500.
+Like the Pixel 7a it replaced, Google's Pixel 8a is the best phone to get when you refuse to spend more than $500.
 In exchange, you'll get one of the best camera phones for the price, along with the AI features found on current Pixel flagships.
 The only reason to pass on the Pixel 8a at this point is you'd prefer the more powerful Tensor G4 chipset and newer AI capabilities in the Pixel 9 series.
 Even so, the Pixel 8a remains a great option for bargain hunters who don't want to pay the extra $300 you'd have to spend on a Pixel 9.

 Price and value: In addition to saving you money in the near term, the Pixel 8a can be a phone that you hold on to for a long time.
 Google offers seven years of software and security updates, matching the level of support the regular Pixel 8 phones get.
 With the Pixel 8a, Google is showing other phone makers how a midrange device should be.
+That said, Samsung does undercut the Pixel 8a's price by $100 with its midrange model, the Galaxy A35, though the Pixel 8a enjoys some advantages when it comes to performance.

 Battery and charging: Like the Pixel 9 above, the Pixel 8a beats the average smartphone's performance on our battery test, though less decisively.
 The Pixel 8a was able to surf the web for 11 hours and 21 minutes before running out of gas.
 To put that result in context, it's an hour and 16 minutes longer than the Pixel 7a lasted.
 Wired charging speeds could be faster, low-price phone or no, but Google includes wireless charging on the Pixel 8a after adding it with the Pixel 7a.